nfagerlund/terraform-website/content/source/docs/enterprise-beta/guides/practices_part3.html.md

 ---

-# Part 3: Progressing to Collaborative Infrastructure as Code
+# Part 3: How to Evolve Your Provisioning Practices

-## Introduction

 This section describes the steps necessary to move an organization from manual provisioning processes to a collaborative infrastructure as code workflow.

-In this section we will go through each stage of maturity and list the steps necessary for an organization to move on to the next stage of maturity.
+For each stage of operational maturity, we give instructions for moving your organization to the next stage, eventually arriving at our recommended workflow.

+We've split this section into multiple pages, so you can skip instructions that you've already implemented.
+Look back at your notes from Part 2, and start with the page about your current level of operational maturity.

+TODO: links to sub-pages